Waziup/waziup.io/content/media/news/uppa-waziup-launch/index.md

 {{<floating_image image="image.png" float="right" width="500px" >}}

-## UPPA and Waziup launch - the embedded Intel - IrriS Irrigation WaziApp Application for smarter water usage
+## UPPA and Waziup launch the embedded Intel-IrriS Irrigation WaziApp Application for smarter water usage

 UPPA and Waziup have jointly developed the embedded Intel - IrriS Irrigation WaziApp Application (IIWA), which is now available for testing!
 The latest Intel - IrriS WaziGate SD card image includes IIWA, making it even easier for users to access and utilize the application.